Victory of Athanasius

 - The “secret” of Christian spirituality, of “putting on Christ”, involves a life-long process of receiving eternal life while in this life (imperfectly but really), being integrated into the divine nature, having human nature changed, until we are fully eternally realized on the other side of death.

-- As Catholics we receive grace (eternal life) every time we receive sacraments, and we receive grace in moments of our lives to help us through when it is most needed.
+- As Catholics we believe we receive grace (eternal life) every time we receive sacraments, and we receive grace in moments of our lives to help us through when it is most needed.

 As Athanasius believed salvation is truly God’s power at work in the world giving divine life.
 For being convinced of that, and for being resolute in his opposition to beliefs that represented a severe misunderstanding, we owe Athanasius a great debt.